Skip to main content

 Organization

-If you use a SaaS version of GitLab (like gitlab.com): add the name of your organization top-level group in organization.
+If you use a SaaS version of GitLab (like gitlab.com): add the path of your organization top-level group in organization.
 Else, let it empty

 gitlab: